-In accordance with Government Auditing Standards.
-I have also issued my report dated June 30, 2016 on my consideration of the Center's internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of my testing of internal control over financial reporting and compliance and the results of the testing, and not to provide an opinion on internal control over financial reporting or on compliance.

-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Unicoln Parish Detention Center's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated May 30, 2017, on our consideration of the Lincoln Parish Detention Center's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Lincoln Parish Detention Center's internal control over financial reporting and compliance.

-WILLIAM R. HULSEY (APAC)
+WILLIAM R. HULSEY (APAC) Certificate Public Accountant